alienator88/Sentinel/README.md

 ## Requirements
-- MacOS 12.0+ (App uses a lot of newer SwiftUI functions/modifiers which don't work on any OS lower than 12.0)
+- MacOS 13.0+ (App uses a lot of newer SwiftUI functions/modifiers which don't work on any OS lower than Ventura)

 ## Getting Sentinel